-The latest Nintendo Direct included several announcements that have got fans of the iconic Zelda series very excited.
+The February Nintendo Direct included several announcements that has got fans of the iconic Zelda series very excited.

-As of 8:02 a.m.
-ET on March 29, no retailer is taking orders of The Legend of Zelda: Skyward Sword Joy-Cons.
-Previously Amazon, Best Buy, Target, and Gamestop were all taking pre-orders but all four retailers have since sold out.
+As of 4:31 a.m.
+ET on July 16, Target and Best Buy both have The Legend of Zelda: Skyward Sword Joy-Cons in stock.
+Previously Amazon and Gamestop were taking pre-orders but these retailers have since sold out.

-While initial orders did sell out in mere minutes, we're hoping to see more stock become available as we get close to the summer release date.
-At the very least we expect the official Nintendo store will take orders at some point, which will offer those who missed the first wave a second chance.
+While initial orders did sell out in mere minutes, more stock has become available now that the release date is here.
+We also expect the official Nintendo store will take orders at some point, which will offer those who missed the first wave a second chance.

 In order to help you get your hands on a set, without having to pay double or triple the MSRP, we've put together this guide and will update it with new stock information as we get it.